-The streets around Fethiye on Saturday April 25 – all empty.
+The streets around Fethiye on Saturday, April 25 were all empty.

 The Kordon and Beşkaza Meydanı (Town Square) would usually be a hive of activity on a sunny day, especially at the weekend – all empty.

-Only the sound of birds and water lapping at the hulls of the boats in the harbour interrupt the silence.
+Only the sound of birds and water lapping at the hulls of the boats in the harbour interrupts the silence.
 The emptiness is both incredibly sad and comforting at the same time.